000Daniel/Ray-Cast-Godot/README.md

 <br>

 ## Exclude Collision
-When shooting a ray from inside an object the ray will detect its collision.<br>
+When shooting a ray from inside an object the ray *will* detect its collision.<br>
-If we shoot a ray forward from a player's camera the ray will detect the player,<br>to avoid this we will use the Exclude property of our ray query:
+To avoid this issue we can use the Exclude property of our ray query:
 ```cs
 public override void _PhysicsProcess(double delta)
 {